unrealwork/atsd-use-cases/OrovilleDam/README.md

 Oroville dam.

 In this article we will analyze a dataset from the [California Department of Water Resources (CDWR)](https://cdec.water.ca.gov/index.html) looking at the several vital statistics for the
 Oroville dam.
-This article provides **real-time analysis** with Chart Lab graphs (updated **hourly** and **automatically** with data taken from the CDWR website), which show the current situation at the dam.
+This article provides **realtime analysis** with Chart Lab graphs (updated **hourly** and **automatically** with data taken from the CDWR website), which show the current situation at the dam.
 Additionally, this article illustrates how publicly available data from the California DWR can be easily loaded into the non-relational [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) for interactive analysis with graphical representation of open data published by government organizations.